The intracluster light as an estimator of the cluster mass profile: Applying the ICL-total mass relation to observations

 Given the relation between ICL and total mass (Equation~\ref{eq:fit}) and the fit obtained from simulated clusters (Appendix~\ref{app:fit_parameters}), the mass profile of a cluster can be derived from its ICL profile.

-In observations, the ICL profile is typically measured up to a few hundred kiloparsecs due to its low surface brightness (though there are notable exceptions, see Section~\ref{sec:Perseus}), meaning that only the inner mass profile of a cluster would be reliably reconstructed using the aforementioned relation (Equation~\ref{eq:fit}).
-However, it is possible to extrapolate the ICL profile so that the mass profile can be computed up to M$_{200}$.
-For this exploratory work, we have decided to use a simple power-law extrapolation of the ICL slope.
+In observations, the ICL profile is typically measured up to a few hundred kiloparsecs due to its low surface brightness (although there are notable exceptions; see Section~\ref{sec:Perseus}), meaning that only the inner mass profile of a cluster would be reliably reconstructed using the aforementioned relation (Equation~\ref{eq:fit}).
+However, it is possible to extrapolate the ICL profile, so that the mass profile can be computed up to M$_{200}$.
+For this exploratory work, we decided to use a simple power-law extrapolation of the ICL slope.

-The slope of the extrapolated power-law is computed by fitting the outer region of the ICL profile, between 50 kpc (500 kpc for Perseus) and the edge of the available data for each observation.
+The slope of the extrapolated power law was computed by fitting the outer region of the ICL profile between 50 kpc (500 kpc for Perseus) and the edge of the available data for each observation.
 We note that even from this simple extrapolation, important information about the quality of the reconstructed mass profile can be gained.
-Since the best-fit has a logarithmic slope $a \sim -1.1$, we require the extrapolated ICL profile to have a slope of $n \lesssim -3.1$.
+Since the best fit has a logarithmic slope $a \sim -1.1$, we require the extrapolated ICL profile to have a slope of $n \lesssim -3.1$.
 Otherwise, the mass ($\propto \Sigma_\text{tot} (r) r^2 \propto \Sigma_\star r^{3.1}$) would remain unbounded, and the recovered virial masses and radii of the clusters would be unphysical.

 This is exemplified in Figure~\ref{fig:profiles}.
 Two ICL+BCG density profiles are shown for Abell S1063 \citep{Montes18} and Perseus \citep{Kluge2025} clusters.
 The former only reaches 200 kpc, where the logarithmic slope is $n=-2$.
-The extrapolated profile for Abell S1063, as shown in the dotted lines, would result in a cluster with unbound mass.
-On the other hand, the ICL profile of Perseus, obtained with Euclid, reaches a logarithmic slope of $n=-4.4$, so that the total matter profile is $\Sigma_\text{tot} \propto r^{-3.3}$ and the total mass of the cluster is finite.
+The extrapolated profile for Abell S1063, as shown by the dotted lines, would result in a cluster with unbound mass.
+On the other hand, the ICL profile of Perseus obtained with Euclid reaches a logarithmic slope of $n=-4.4$, so that the total matter profile is $\Sigma_\text{tot} \propto r^{-3.3}$ and the total mass of the cluster is finite.

-To obtain error estimates for the mass profiles of the clusters, we perform bootstraping over the parameters of the $\Sigma_\star / \Sigma_\text{tot}$ fit to a multivariate normal distribution.
-We draw $10^4$ sample profiles for each cluster and build the median, 1- and 2-$\sigma$ percentiles at each radial distance.
+To obtain error estimates for the mass profiles of the clusters, we performed a bootstrapping over the parameters of the $\Sigma_\star / \Sigma_\text{tot}$ fit to a multivariate normal distribution.
+We drew $10^4$ sample profiles for each cluster and built the median 1 and 2$\sigma$ percentiles at each radial distance.